republique-et-canton-de-geneve/git-sync/README.md

 The synchronization is carried out by running the application:

 ``
-java -jar ...
-Distribution.properties
+java -jar target/gitSync-XXX-SNAPSHOT.jar ./src/main/resources/distribution.properties
 ``

-At État de Genève, execution typically takes NNN minutes to execute.
-It processes about NNN groups encompassing NN users.
+At État de Genève, execution typically takes a few minutes to execute.
+It processes about 100 groups encompassing 1000 group users.

 Practical usage requires spawning the application regularly, for example every hour.